stango12/Pong/README.md

 # Pong
-Making my first game using libGDX.
+A complete Pong clone using libGDX.

+# Offers
+* Music and Sound
+* 3 CPU difficulty levels with different paddle and ball speeds
+* Score counter

 # Known Bugs
 * If ball hits edge of paddle, it gets stuck.

 # To Do
-* Main menu screen
-* 1/2 player option
-* Music/Sounds
-* CPU Difficulty
+* local multiplayer
-* Different ball speeds